Clavicle fracture: Prognosis

-Healing time varies based on age, health, complexity, and location of the break, as well as the bone displacement.
-For adults, one to several weeks of sling immobilization is normally employed to allow for pain relief, initial bone and soft tissue healing; teenagers require slightly less, while children can often achieve the same level in two weeks.
+Healing time varies based on age, health, fracture complexity, location of the break, fracture displacement, treatment course (operative vs nonoperative), and the presence/number of complications.

+For adults undergoing nonoperative treatment, one to several weeks of sling immobilization is normally employed to allow for pain relief, initial bone and soft tissue healing; teenagers require slightly less, while children can often achieve the same level in two weeks.
 During this period, patients may remove the sling to practice passive pendulum range of motion exercises to reduce atrophy in the elbow and shoulder, but they are often minimized to 15–20° off vertical.
 Depending on the severity of fracture, a person can begin to use the arm if comfortable with movement and no pain results.
 The final goal is to be able to have full range of motion with no pain; therefore, if any pain occurs, allowing for more recovery time is best.
-Depending on severity of the fracture, athletes involved in contact sports may need a longer period of rest to heal to avoid refracturing bone.
+Depending on severity of the fracture, athletes involved in contact sports may need a longer period of rest to heal to avoid re-fracturing the clavicle due to the higher demand placed on this bone.
+Full bone strength can take several months to years after fracture, with most studies showing substantial recovery by 3–6 months but complete restoration of strength often requiring 1–2 years or longer.

+For patients undergoing operative treatment, functional recovery and return to work often occurs early than those undergoing nonoperative treatment for the similar fractures although long-term results show no significant difference.
+Complication rates are relatively low but include infection (0.6-3.2% deep infections), hardware irritation requiring removal (approximately 10%), and wound-related issues.

 Epidemiology

-Clavicle fractures occur at 30–64 cases per 100,000 a year and are responsible for 2.6–5.0% of all fractures.
+Clavicle fractures occur at 30–64 cases per 100,000 a year and are responsible for 2.6–5.0% of all fractures and 44-66% of fractures around the shoulder.
+Fractures of the middle third of the clavicle are the most common and make up 80% of all clavicle fractures.
+Lateral third (closest to shoulder) and medial third (closest to trunk) fractures consist of 15% and 5% of clavicle fractures respectively.
 This type of fracture occurs more often in males.
-About half of all clavicle fractures occur in children under the age of seven and is the most common pediatric fracture.
 Clavicle fractures involve roughly 5% of all fractures seen in hospital emergency admissions.
 Clavicles are the most commonly broken bone in the human body.